airmast/airmast.github.io/src/pages/camadapter/1-assembly/1-jetson.rst

       :align: center
       :alt: Mounting Jetson TK1

-5. Insert EMUC-B202 board to mPCIe slot.
+5. Insert EMUC-B202 board to the mPCIe slot.
 Fix it with M3 screws and nuts inserting EMUC spacer between EMUC and the bottom board.
-Connect video cable to micro-USB connector on Jetson and CAN-bus cable to the top connector on EMUC-B202.
+Connect the video cable to micro-USB connector on Jetson and CAN-bus cable to the top connector on EMUC-B202.

    .. figure:: /img/camadapter/assembly/bottom-emuc.svg
       :width: 50%